seanbrindley17/milestone-project-3-mk2/TESTING.md

 | edit_entry.html | ![screenshot of edit entry page summary](/readme-documentation/screenshots/accessibility/edit_entry/summary.png) | ![screenshot of edit entry page details](/readme-documentation/screenshots/accessibility/edit_entry/details.png) | ![screenshot of edit entry page contrast](/readme-documentation/screenshots/accessibility/edit_entry/contrast.png) | Two errors for empty links, but they're not empty they use icons so this can be disregarded.
 Two errors for labels being missing for the Materialize select stuff but it doesn't work, the label is for the select stuff.
 The contrast errors I don't agree with and I'm not changing because I think black text on the buttons that are throwing the error would look worse.
 Nothing will be changed. |

 ## Lighthouse Audit

+I used the Lighthouse auditing tool within Chrome Dev Tools to audit my site's pages.

 ### Desktop